TL;DR

 Is tirzepatide better than semaglutide?

 Tirzepatide has produced greater average weight loss in clinical trials compared to semaglutide: 20.9% vs 14.9% at their respective highest doses.
-However, individual responses vary, and the best medication depends on your specific health profile, tolerance, and insurance coverage.
+But individual responses vary, and the best medication depends on your specific health profile, tolerance, and insurance coverage.

 What are the side effects of tirzepatide?